threema-ch/threema-desktop/docs/src/testing-mocha.md

 npm run test:mocha -- --grep "load stored files"
 ```

-By default, for database tests, an in-memory database is used.
-If you prefer to use a temporary
+For database tests, an in-memory SQLite database is used.
-database in your temporary directory, which can be inspected when a test fails, set the
-`TEST_DATABASE=tempfile` env var before running the tests.

 ## Task Tests

-We provide a `TestHandle` (in `src/test/mocha/common/backend-mocks.ts`) which
+We provide a `TestHandle` (in `src/test/mocha/common/backend-mocks.ts`) which mocks a handle and
-mocks a handle and allows testing tasks.
+allows testing tasks.

 The `TestHandle` expects an ordered list of network expectations, for example: